aappleby/metron/docs/BlueBallMachines.md

 ----------

-I've been programming professionally for about 25 years now, a mix of system optimization, graphics engine programming, and most recently (as of ~5 years ago) software and firmware to support hardware research projects.
+I've been programming professionally for about 25 years now; my jobs have been a mix of system optimization, graphics engine programming, and most recently (as of ~5 years ago) software and firmware to support hardware research projects.
 In my free time I mess with game console emulators, low-level hardware stuff, and blinky lights.

 In both my day job and in my personal projects, I tend to run into tasks like these: